aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_troubleshooting.md

 ```
 If Kubernetes is not working at all, you can get the IPs of the VMs from vCenter or using `govc`.

-When you get the external IP you can ssh into the nodes using the private ssh key assoicated with the public ssh key you provided in your cluster configuration:
+When you get the external IP you can ssh into the nodes using the private ssh key associated with the public ssh key you provided in your cluster configuration:
 ```
 ssh -i <ssh-private-key> <ssh-username>@<external-IP>
 ```